- Three Models for Collaborative Teaching

 - How can the other instructor(s) facilitate student learning by assisting the instructor with the primary responsibility for a given event or assignment?

 - How will instructors handle disagreements about content or procedure without undermining one another or compromising student learning?

 - How and when will instructors meet to discuss the course or linked courses and consider changes to content or procedures throughout the semester?

 - Ten Commandments of Team Teaching from a talk by Stanford Professors Joshua Landy and Lanier Anderson.

 - “Structuring and Delivering Interdisciplinary Courses: Approximating the Ideal” In Davis, James R. Interdisciplinary Courses and Team Teaching.
 Phoenix: American Council on Education/Oryx Press Series on Higher Education, 1997.

-- This document from Northern Illinois University descibes eight Themed Learning Communities (TLCs) offered to incoming freshmen and shows examples of courses linked by different themes.
+- This website from Northern Illinois University descibes Themed Learning Communities (TLCs) offered to incoming freshmen and shows examples of courses linked by different themes.